DNSCrypt/encrypted-dns-server/README.md

 ### Option 2: compilation from source code

-The proxy uses recent features of the Rust compiler, and currently requires rust-nightly.
+The proxy uses recent features of the Rust compiler, and requires rust >= 1.0.39 or rust-nightly.

 Rust can installed with: